The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 Once a customer places an order, it's captured through your ecommerce platform and passed to either your fulfillment provider directly or an order management system (OMS).

-At this stage, the order is still in an open state.
+The order remains open until fulfillment begins.
 The OMS (or fulfillment platform) syncs with your inventory management system (IMS) or WMS to confirm product availability, then determines the correct fulfillment location based on inventory levels, customer proximity, and service level agreements (SLAs).
 If needed, it can split orders across multiple warehouses.

 Before fulfillment begins, inventory is allocated based on rules such as First In, First Out (FIFO), First Expired, First Out (FEFO), or batch/lot control.
 This step ensures efficient inventory turnover, compliance, and accurate stock usage.